 Finance Human Resources Independence

 Time for human resources to know their (our) place: either driving sales or compliance and transaction.
 If it is compliance, that is a perfect map to be outsourced and outsourcing, of course, increases margins and that gets us right back to finance…

 So, if you want to talk business then learn to talk sales and talk finance; know the industry drivers for each; and frame all your projects, programs, or efforts in maximizing sales and/or maximizing margin.

-Human resource ROI is sexy to talk about, but without a sales and finance frame it’s only putting lipstick on a pig.
+Human resource ROI is sexy to talk about, but without a sales and finance frame it only puts lipstick on a pig.